Zimmja/CV/README.md

 #### How I got here

-Through my self-taught hobby of developing video game plugins (aka mods), I discovered a love for wrestling with a programming language to make my ideas a reality.
+Through my self-taught hobby of developing video game plugins (aka mods), I discovered a love for wrestling with a programming language to bring ideas into reality.
 Dissatisfied with healthcare advertising, I left my Account Director role in 2021 to develop my hobby-acquired skills into a more fulfilling, stimulating and challenging career in software development.

 After several months of self-directed learning, I joined [Makers Academy](https://makers.tech/) to improve my amateur coding skills for use in a professional context, and to learn new skills and languages to make me a desirable candidate for a future employer.
 I am now ready for a junior developer role.
 I am determined and hungry for the challenge, and I am so excited to get started.